 Most of us probably had our first exposure to trading when we were younger; we tagged along when our parents fed us with simple joy like shopping.

-Back in our younger days, it did not take much to know why the 2 people were exchanging physical money over the counter; we took things from the store and our parents most likely paid for it before we left with the goods.
+Back in the days, it did not take much to know why the 2 people were exchanging physical money over the counter; we took things from the store and our parents most likely paid for it before we left with the goods.

 From a young age, their actions pretty much taught us how buying takes place.
 Now, while buying is not a skill that needs to be taught, being able to sell something is another different story.